advpetc/tech_notes/docs/Leetcode/dp-pattern.md

 return res * res;
 ```

 ### 1240.
-Tililing a Rectangle with the Fewest Squares
+Tiling a Rectangle with the Fewest Squares

 [analysis link](1240.-Tiling-a-Rectangle-with-the-Fewest-Squares.md)